 I was working in Japan and seeing a Japanese psychologist (who’s fluent in English) for help with the grieving process after losing several people close to me.
 I’ll call my therapist “S” here for the sake of privacy.

-Throughout the years I had sometimes wondered if I might be on the Spectrum, but would pretty quickly decide that it must be impossible–I didn’t fulfill this criteria or exhibit that trait, etc. But I eventually stumbled upon some resources about how women on the Spectrum often present very differently than men.
-(See 13: Women and Girls for more info on that.)
+Throughout the years I had sometimes wondered if I might be Autistic, but would pretty quickly decide that it must be impossible–I didn’t fulfill this criteria or exhibit that trait, etc. But I eventually stumbled upon some resources about how women and non-binary on the Spectrum often present very differently than men.
+(See 13: The Autistics Left Behind for more info on that.)

 After delving into research about Autistic women, I tentatively started to let myself consider that I might really be on the Spectrum.
 I began to take some notes about my life and the way I experience the world as I continued to research about Autistic women.
 (The baby drafts of this blog!!)